Who Needs Short Term Health Insurance?

 Preventive Care

 Many short term plans either exclude outpatient drug coverage entirely or offer only a discount card rather than true insurance.
-Maintenance medications for chronic conditions (insulin, blood pressure meds, antidepressants) are commonly not covered.
+Just as important: short term plans are not required to have an out-of-pocket maximum under federal law, so a serious illness could expose you to unlimited liability.

 How Much Does It Cost?